tonyliang19/tonyliang19.github.io/README.md

 - [ ] Add this to Makefile/conda , it involves usage of conda and make intersected [here](https://stackoverflow.com/questions/53382383/makefile-cant-use-conda-activate)
 - [ ] Add this to Git Bash for using more sdk, package manager of linux env in Windows [here](https://stackoverflow.com/questions/32712133/package-management-in-git-for-windows-git-bash)
 - [ ] Add this to bash for checking if command is available [here](https://stackoverflow.com/questions/592620/how-can-i-check-if-a-program-exists-from-a-bash-script)

+Possible syntax to use

+- [ ] Tips messages, warnings, footnotes, see [stat406](https://ubc-stat.github.io/stat-406/)